DePayFi/public-documentation/docs/apis/payments/tracking.md

 GET https://api.depay.com/v2/payments/{uuid}
 ```

-We recommend to setup a `callback` while [creating the payment tracking](/docs/apis/payments/tracking#post), but you can also retrieve the payment status via a GET request.
+We recommend to only rely on the payment `callback` while [creating the payment tracking](/docs/apis/payments/tracking#post), but you can also retrieve the payment status via a GET request.

 Just make sure you don't run into [API call limitations](/docs/apis/authentication#limitations) that way and use reasonable pauses between requests (we recommend 1 minute polling).